Old Prussians: Customs

 Characterized as a humble people, who dressed plainly, the Old Prussians were "distinguished for their valor and great bodily strength".
 They generally rejected luxury, yet were very hospitable, and enjoyed celebrating and drinking excessively, usually mead.
 Wulfstan of Hedeby, who visited the trading town of Truso at the Vistula Lagoon, observed that wealthy people drank fermented mare's milk kumis instead of mead.
 According to Adam of Bremen, the Sambians are said to have consumed horse blood as well as horse milk.
 He also mentions that horse meat was eaten.

 Women held no powerful positions among the Old Prussians and, according to Peter von Dusburg, were treated like servants, forbidden to share the husband's table.
 Commercial marriage was widespread and after the husband's death, the widow fell to the son, like other inheritance.
 Polygyny, up to three wives, was widespread.
 Adultery was a serious crime, punishable with death.
 After the submission to the Teutonic Order, commercial marriage and polygyny were forbidden.

 Burial customs

 According to archaeological evidence, pre-Christian burial customs changed over the centuries.

-During the Iron Age (5th century BC – 1st century AD), the western Baltic kurgan and barrow culture was widespread among the Old Prussians.
+During the Iron Age (5th century BCE – 1st century CE), the western Baltic kurgan and barrow culture were widespread among the Old Prussians.
 It was then that cremation in urns appeared.
 Grave mounds were raised over stone cells for up to 30 urns, or stone boxes for the urns were buried in Bronze Age style barrows.

-During the early phase of imperial Rome, shallow graves appeared in which the corpse was buried in tree coffins.
+During the early phase of imperial Rome, shallow graves appeared in which the corpse was buried in three coffins.
 Cremation with urns spread from the third century onwards.
-Except for the Samians and Sudauers, where shallow grave fields existed until Christianization, cremation pits without urns increasingly became the only form of burials among the Prussians.
+Except for the Samians and Sudauers, where shallow grave fields existed until Christianization, cremation pits without urns increasingly became the only form of burial among the Prussians.
 However, different forms of burial could occur side by side at the same time.